 Italy is a foodie’s paradise mainly because the Italians like to use the freshest local products when preparing their dishes.
+And after you have indulaged, take a Rome Walking Tour.

 Traditional Italian food is known to most people around the globe but tasting it in Italy, where recipes have been handed down for generations and the ingredients were probably picked yesterday, just a mile away, is a whole new experience!